codefreezefi/codefreeze.fi/chat.md

 In order to keep the costs down we do not allow to register new accounts on the Codefreeze homeserver `matrix.codefreeze.fi`, because if these accounts are used to join channels on other Matrix homeservers, incoming federation traffic will be significantly increased.

+The Matrix.org Foundation is a public provider everybody can register an account on for free.
+For your first steps, the simplest is to register an account there.
+[Read more on matrix.org docs](https://matrix.org/docs/chat_basics/matrix-for-im/#creating-a-matrix-account)

 ## 2. Join the Codefreeze space

 Join the Codefreeze space using [this link](https://matrix.to/#/#space:matrix.codefreeze.fi) to find all the relevant channels.